AlexTraveylan/solgard-bot-last-refactoring/README.md

 # Solgard Discord Bot

 Welcome to the Solgard Discord Bot repository.
-This bot is designed to bring a range of useful features to Discord servers for the game [Solgard](https://www.solskardgame.com).
+This bot is designed to bring a range of useful features to Discord servers for the game [Solgard](https://www.solgardgame.com).

 ## Features

 - **Connect:** Connect yourself to the game with python
 - **Attacks/Bombs remining:** The bot can say in discord remining bombs and attacks
+- **Clash infos:** The bot can say in discord remining attacks and actual score

 ## Installation